 The rate of type 2 diabetes is increasing around the world.
-Type 2 diabetes is a major cause of vision loss and blindness, kidney failure requiring dialysis, heart attacks, strokes, amputations, infections and even early death.
-Over 80% of people with prediabetes (that is, high blood sugars with the high risk for developing full-blown diabetes) don't know it.
-Heck, one in four people who have full-blown diabetes don't know they have it!
-Research suggests that a healthy lifestyle can prevent diabetes from occurring in the first place and even reverse its progress.
+Type 2 diabetes is a major cause of vision loss and blindness, kidney failure requiring dialysis, heart attacks, strokes, amputations, infections, and even early death.
+Over 80% of people with prediabetes (that is, high blood sugar with the high risk for developing full-blown diabetes) don't know it.
+And one in four people who have full-blown diabetes don't know they have it.
+Research suggests that a healthy lifestyle can prevent diabetes from occurring in the first place — and even reverse its progress.

 Can a healthy diet and lifestyle prevent diabetes?